 a two-hour training session on mindfulness for teachers.

 I now feel I have familiarised with both aspects a little bit more, so I would like to update my previous post with some more in-depth considerations on the issue.Read More »

-After five days in Riga, Latvia, for the Eaquals International Conference, I share some thoughts as a first-time conference goer and presenter on this blog.Read More »
+After a few days in Riga, Latvia, for the Eaquals International Conference, here I am, back home, with loads of ideas and emotions still crowding my mind.
+So while I’m still in a ‘conference mood’, the best thing to do would be to share some thoughts as a first-time conference goer and presenter on this blog.Read More »